SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/mailboxes/create-facebook-application.md

 1. In the **Customer language** list box, specify which language to use for the customers who send messages to this Facebook application.
 For details, see [Customer languages][3].

-1. In the **E-mail fields** field, enter a comma-separated list of e-mail fields (headers) to be displayed in the request message, for example, To and Cc.
+1. In the **Email fields** field, enter a comma-separated list of email fields (headers) to be displayed in the request message, for example, To and Cc.

 1. Click **OK**.
 The Facebook account is created.